 Benefit Description You pay Orthopedic and prosthetic devices (cont.)
-Standard Option Basic Option Lenses with frames or contact lenses following cataract removal or congenital absence of the organic lens of the eye Terminal devices External cardiac pacemakers 20% of our allowance 20% after deductible Internal prosthetic devices, such as: Pacemakers Artificial joints Surgically implanted breast implant following mastectomy Intraocular lenses following cataract removal or congenital absence of the organic lens of the eye Note: See Section 5(b), Surgery benefits, for coverage of the surgery to insert the device and Section 5(c), Hospital benefits, for inpatient hospital benefits.
-Notes: Orthopedic and prosthetic equipment or services must be prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with our Plan DME formulary guidelines; and primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury.
-We cover only those standard items that are adequate to meet the medical needs of the member.
-Nothing 20% after deductible • For coverage of hearing aids, see Section 5(a), Hearing services.
-Not covered: Corrective shoes Foot orthotics and podiatric use devices, such as arch supports, heel pad and heel cups Corsets, trusses, elastic stockings, support hose, and other supportive devices Comfort, convenience, or luxury equipment or features Prosthetic devices, equipment, and supplies related to the treatment of sexual dysfunction Educational training in the use of the prosthetic devices and orthotic appliances Repairs, adjustments, or replacements due to misuse or loss All charges All charges
+Standard Option Basic Option Lenses with frames or contact lenses following cataract removal or congenital absence of the organic lens of the eye Terminal devices External cardiac pacemakers 20% of the Plan allowance 20% of the Plan allowance (deductible applies) Internal prosthetic devices, such as: Nothing 20% of the Plan • Pacemakers allowance (deductible Artificial joints applies) Surgically implanted breast implant following mastectomy • Intraocular lenses following cataract removal or congenital absence of the organic lens of the eye Note: See Section 5(b), Surgery benefits , for coverage of the surgery to insert the device and Section 5(c), Hospital benefits , for inpatient hospital benefits.
+Notes: • Orthopedic and prosthetic equipment or services must be prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with our Plan DME formulary guidelines; and primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury. • We cover only those standard items that are adequate to meet the medical needs of the member. • For coverage of hearing aids, see Section 5(a), Hearing services.
+Not covered: All charges All charges Corrective shoes • Foot orthotics and podiatric use devices, such as arch supports, heel pad and heel cups • Corsets, trusses, elastic stockings, support hose, and other supportive devices • Comfort, convenience, or luxury equipment or features • Prosthetic devices, equipment, and supplies related to the treatment of sexual dysfunction • Educational training in the use of the prosthetic devices and orthotic appliances • Repairs, adjustments, or replacements due to misuse or loss

-Benefit Description You pay

-Durable medical equipment (DME) Standard Option Basic Option

-We cover rental or purchase, at our option, of durable medical equipment.
-Covered items include: 25% of our allowance 30% after deductible

-• Oxygen

-Hospital beds

-Wheelchairs

-• Crutches

-• Walkers

-Speech generating devices

-Blood glucose monitors

-Infant apnea monitors

-• Commodes

-Apnea monitors

-• Bilirubin lights (for home photo therapy for infants)

-Compression sleeves and gloves used in treatment of physical complications of mastectomy, including lymphedema

-Notes:

-• Durable medical equipment (DME) is equipment that is prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with Medicare guidelines; intended for repeated use; primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury; designed for prolonged use and appropriate for use in the home.

-• We cover only those standard items that are adequate to meet the medical needs of the member.

-• We may require you to return the equipment to us, or pay us the fair market price of the equipment, when it is no longer prescribed.

-Breastfeeding pump, including any equipment required for pump functionality Nothing Nothing

-Note: We cover a 12 month rental.

-Not covered: All charges All charges

-Audible prescription reading devices

-• Comfort, convenience, or luxury equipment or features

-• Non medical items such as sauna baths or elevators

-Exercise and hygiene equipment

-• Electronic monitors of the heart, lungs, or other bodily functions, except for infant apnea monitors

-• Devices to perform medical testing of bodily fluids, excretions, or substances, except blood glucose monitors for insulin dependent diabetics

-• Devices, equipment, supplies, and prosthetics related to the treatment of sexual dysfunction disorders
+Benefit Description Benefit Description You pay Durable medical equipment (DME) Standard Option Basic Option We cover rental or purchase, at our option, of durable medical equipment.
+Covered items include: Oxygen Hospital beds Wheelchairs Crutches Walkers Speech generating devices Blood glucose monitors Infant apnea monitors Commodes Apnea monitors Bilirubin lights (for home photo therapy for infants) Compression sleeves and gloves used in treatment of physical complications of mastectomy, including lymphedema Notes: Durable medical equipment (DME) is equipment that is prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with Medicare guidelines; intended for repeated use; primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury; designed for prolonged use and appropriate for use in the home.
+We cover only those standard items that are adequate to meet the medical 25% of the Plan allowance Basic Option 30% of the Plan allowance (deductible applies) needs of the member.We may require you to return the equipment to us, or pay us the fair market price of the equipment, when it is no longer prescribed.
+Breastfeeding pump, including any equipment required for pump functionality Nothing Nothing Note: We cover a 12 month rental.
+Not covered: All charges All charges Audible prescription reading devices Comfort, convenience, or luxury equipment or features • Non medical items such as sauna baths or elevators • Exercise and hygiene equipment • Electronic monitors of the heart, lungs, or other bodily functions, except for infant apnea monitors Devices to perform medical testing of bodily fluids, excretions, or substances, except blood glucose monitors for insulin dependent diabetics • Devices, equipment, supplies, and prosthetics related to the treatment of sexual dysfunction disorders